Running Pliers

 Just remember to squeeze gently.
 Don't "manhandle" the running pliers.

-almost every score you could possibly make.
+Don't limit your pliers to just the straight lines.
+They work amazingly well for almost every score you could possibly make.
 Here is an example of running the score on

 a deep semi circle.